 - You were admitted to the United States as a lawful permanent resident.

 Caruso Law Group can help you determine if you have acquired or derived citizenship through a United States citizen parent and help you prepare the documentation necessary to prove your eligibility to USCIS.
-Call us today at 412.265.1822 or fill out the contact form!
+Call us today at 412.265.1822 or fill out the contact form to schedule a free consultation with an experienced citizenship lawyer!